 Ever felt that karaoke was not your thing, but somehow you wanted to sing out loud?
 And were there other people out there who likewise wanted to be part of the choir, but didn’t know how to get started?

-Well, you’re in luck as the new Blue Coat Community Choir is looking for members to launch itself into reality, leading up to a very special public performance in January 2020, when we will unveil our newly restored historic Father Willis pipe organ.
+Well, you’re in luck as the new Blue Coat Community Choir is looking for members to launch itself into reality, leading up to a very special public performance on Wednesday 29th January 2020, when we will unveil our newly restored historic Father Willis pipe organ.

 Everyone is welcome, whatever your age or experience – the main requirement is enthusiasm.
 The choir will be led by Old Blue and Director of Music at Liverpool Metropolitan Cathedral, Dr Chris McElroy who has plenty of expertise in bringing out the best in people.